alikjug-pro/JDS/README.md

 To get original Java Look & Feel if not shown by default:

-Try # java -Dswing.defaultlaf=javax.swi.plaf.metal.MetalLookAndFeel Main
+Try # java -Dswing.defaultlaf=javax.swing.plaf.metal.MetalLookAndFeel Main

 File Explorer could compile and run .java on the fly, also execute .class and system apps.